History of quantum mechanics: Schrödinger and the wave mechanics

-The Pauli exclusion principle

-In 1924, Wolfgang Pauli proposed a new quantum degree of freedom (or quantum number), with two possible values, to resolve inconsistencies between observed molecular spectra and the predictions of quantum mechanics.
-In particular, the spectrum of atomic hydrogen had a doublet, or pair of lines differing by a small amount, where only one line was expected.
-Pauli formulated his exclusion principle, stating, "There cannot exist an atom in such a quantum state that two electrons within [it] have the same set of quantum numbers."

-A year later, Uhlenbeck and Goudsmit identified Pauli's new degree of freedom with the property called spin whose effects were observed in the Stern–Gerlach experiment.

 Application to the hydrogen atom

 Bohr's model of the atom was essentially a planetary one, with the electrons orbiting around the nuclear "sun".
 However, the uncertainty principle states that an electron cannot simultaneously have an exact location and velocity in the way that a planet does.
 Instead of classical orbits, electrons are said to inhabit atomic orbitals.

 An orbital is the "cloud" of possible locations in which an electron might be found, a distribution of probabilities rather than a precise location.
 Each orbital is three dimensional, rather than the two-dimensional orbit, and is often depicted as a three-dimensional region within which there is a 95 percent probability of finding the electron.